icgrp/pld2022/README.md

 tool, that allows the developers migrate applications from pure software to hydrid- or pure-hardware running on the FPGAs.
 It provides different options that tradeoff compile time with performance as below.
+- -O0: Map all the operators to software cores ([picorv32](https://github.com/cliffordwolf/picorv32)).
-- -O1:
+- -O1: Map all the operators to DFX regions.
+- -O3: Map all the operators as a whole application on pure FPGA fabrics.

-DIRC is based on Vivado and RISC-V tool chains.
+PLD is based on Vivado and RISC-V tool chains.
 When C++ application are developed in the form of dataflow computational graph, DIRC can map streaming operators within the application too a pre-defined overlays and performs fast compilation.
 As an initial functional implementation,